Sergei Viktorovich ZALETIN

 Son: Sergei, born in 1984.

-of the Hero of the Russian Federation and four Russian jubilee
+Hero of the Russian Federation, Pilot-Cosmonaut of the Russian

-pilot, flight leader in Air Force units of Moscow military
+leader in Air Force units of Moscow military region.

 In 1990 he was enlisted in the cosmonaut detachment.

 From October 1990 to March 1992 he passed a course of general